 Breakfast was a disaster, because Isaac alternated between wanting me to carry him downstairs, then screaming if I went near him, which developed into an irrational help me/don’t help me situation with his cereal.
 Quite how I restrained myself from tipping the bowl over his sodding head is a mystery.

-This made us late leaving, with the result Isaac looked like he had been dressed by a blind person, then rolled through shit.
+This made us late leaving the house, with the result Isaac looked like he had been dressed by a blind person, then rolled through shit.
 When we arrived at nursery, he loudly informed everyone he had lost his voice, and would not be speaking for the rest of the day.
 Irony, it seems, is lost on him.

 I did manage to get Ollie to school, with his packed lunch, drinks bottle, snack and guitar, but I spent so long focusing on all the stuff I had to remember, I never noticed he was wearing an age 3-4 top.
 In fact, I only spotted it this afternoon, when he walked out of class looking like a fucking Britney Spears tribute.

 He was in quite good spirits, so we walked into town and treated ourselves to drinks and cake.
 I suggested phoning nursery to lie about being stuck in traffic, and that I would not be able to collect Isaac until 8pm, but Ollie said that was nasty, so we compromised and went for him at 5.30.